DigiNode-Tools/diginode-tools/README.md

 ## Donations

-Thousands of hours have gone into developing DigiNode Tools.
-If you find these tools useful, kindly make a donation to support future development:
+I created DigiNode Tools because I want to make it easy for anyone who wants to to run their own DigiByte and DigiAsset Node.
+So far, I have devoted thousands of unpaid hours working towards this goal.
+If you find these tools useful, please make a donation to support my work.
+Many thanks, Olly (Find me on Twitter @saltedlolly)

 **dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup**